depthbomb/weathergoat-legacy/README.md

 # The user ID that owns this bot
 owner_id = 123

+[sentry]
+# DSN of your Sentry project to track errors
+# Leave as "" to disable
+dsn = ""

 [cleanup]
 # The cron expression that determines when to delete previously sent messages
 schedule = "0 5 * * *"